vknow360/DeepLink/README.md

 2.`https://community.kodular.io`.<br>
 3.`https://DeepLink`<br>
 4.`appinventor://community.appinventor.mit.edu`
-First one is called uri link and latter is url link.If you want to remove support of anyone from your app then simply comment(add // before line) and that compiler will ignore that line.
+First one is called uri link and latter is url link.If you want to remove support of anyone from your app then simply comment(add // before line) and compiler will ignore that line.

 ## Compile Modified Version
 1.Use <a href="https://github.com/mit-cml/extension-template">Extension Template</a> to compile Java files<br>